maximilian-nitsch/USBL-Simulator/README.md

 <!--- protected region package header ends -->

 ## Description
-This project provides a high-fidelity USBL simulator written in C++ and a ROS 2 node which acts as wrapper to the simulator.
+This project provides a high-fidelity USBL simulator written in C++ and a ROS 2 node that acts as a wrapper for the simulator.

 The simulator implements the following **features**:
-- USBL measurement simulation in USBL-, and NED-frame
+- USBL measurement simulation in USBL-and NED-frame
 - USBL array simulation with transducer and hydrophone positions
-- Round-Trip-Time (RTT) noise and quantization simulation
+- Round-trip-time (RTT) noise and quantization simulation
 - Time-Difference-of-Arrival (TDOA) noise and quantization simulation
 - Internal Attitude and Heading Reference System (AHRS) simulation (Xsens MTi-100 Inertial Measurement Unit)
 - Acoustic path delay simulation